Draconov/gba-media-maker/README.md

 | Platform | Modern desktop browsers | Windows x64 |
 | Open | **[Launch the web converter](https://draconov.github.io/gba-video-maker/)** | **[Open the latest release](../../releases/latest)** |

-The browser edition uses WebAssembly and may consume considerably more memory than the desktop app.
-For large conversions, the portable app is the safer choice.
+The browser edition uses WebAssembly and can use considerably more memory than the desktop app.
+For large conversions, the portable app is usually the safer choice.

 ## What it can create